apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>observedGeneration is the latest generation observed by the controller.</p>
+<p>Represents the latest generation of the resource that the controller has observed.</p>
 </td>
 </tr>
 <tr>